PLPlanguage/PLPv2b/README.md

 # PLPv2b
 PLP Project Programming Language

-Programming for projects and computer science and research on computer and programming.
+Programming Language for projects and computer science and research on computer and programming.